 Government approval is required for submittals with a "G" or "S" classification.
 Submittals not having a "G" or "S" classification are [for Contractor Quality Control approval.][for information only.
 When used, a code following the "G" classification identifies the office that will review the submittal for the Government.]
 Submit the following in accordance with Section 01 33 00 SUBMITTAL PROCEDURES:

-NOTE: Ensure the optional bracketed "28 VDC Aircraft Power Cable Assembly", and "Remote Monitoring and Control Panel" are not included when those items of equipment are not included in the body of the specification.
+NOTE: Ensure the optional bracketed "Remote Monitoring and Control Panel" is not included when that equipment is not included in the body of the specification.

 ''' SD-02 Shop Drawings

 Converter Drawings; G[, []]

 SD-03 Product Data

 Converter; G[, []]